cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 Note that 30 additional steps are used, allowing `snforge` to handle potential cheatcodes.

-Other informations are also available such as memory holes (i.e., unused memory cells) or builtins usage.
+Other information is also available such as memory holes (i.e., unused memory cells) or builtins usage.
 The Cairo Profiler is under active development, and many other features will be made available in the future.

 [starknet foundry]: https://foundry-rs.github.io/starknet-foundry/index.html
 [snfoundry intro]: ./ch13-00-introduction-to-starknet-smart-contracts.md#starknet-foundry